habitat-sh/on-prem-builder/README.md

 1. Edit `bldr.env` with a text editor and replace the values appropriately.
 Consider helping us to improve Chef Habitat as well by changing the `ANALYTICS_ENABLED` setting to `true` and providing an optional company name.

 ## Installation

+> Note: If the on-prem Builder system is in an Airgapped (non-Internet connected) environment, you must first complete the [prerequisite](https://github.com/habitat-sh/on-prem-builder/blob/master/README.md#prerequisite-tasks-for-an-airgapped-installation-required-if-applicable) tasks detailed earlier.

 1. `./install.sh`
 1. `sudo systemctl restart hab-sup`